Fixed Annuitization Method - Explained

 Back To: HUMAN RESOURCES, EMPLOYMENT, & LABOR

-Fixed Annuitization Method Definition
+How the Fixed Annuitization Method Works

 In the fixed annuitization method, once the payment amount for a retiree is decided, it remains unchanged.
 This payment amount is determined by dividing the account balance of the retiree by an annuity factor decided by the IRS.
 Aside from the fixed annuitization method, the other two methods for making penalty-free retirement withdrawals are the required minimum distribution and the fixed amortization method.
 The penalty-free retirement withdrawal methods are calculated differently and give different payment amounts.
 While both the fixed annuitization and fixed amortization methods are the most complex methods, the fixed annuitization method sometimes has the highest payment amount.